Mandate and members

 Ms. Blake has served on numerous committees in addition to her regular council duties, including those related to development, protective services, community services and affordable housing.
 She has also served on two provincial associations.

-Ms. Blake brought a range of experience including public affairs, materials & services and human resources to elected service from her corporate career.
+Ms. Blake brought a range of experience from her corporate career to elected service, including public affairs, materials and services, and human resources.
 She holds a Bachelor of Administration degree from Athabasca University and has received numerous awards for her work.

-She resides permanently in Fort McMurray, Alberta with her husband and two sons.
+She resides in Fort McMurray, Alberta, with her husband and two sons.

 -